-The properties of matter on the nano scale often differ completely from macroscopic properties.
-Nature has already made good use nanoscale phenomena.
+The properties of matter on the nanoscale often differ completely from macroscopic properties.
+Nature has made good use of nanoscale phenomena.
 How can scientists understand and exploit the new technological possibilities it offers?

 Talented and Motivated Students

-The Top Master Programme in Nanoscience is the best nanoscience programme in Europe and among the top 10 in the world.
+The Top Master Programme in Nanoscience has been reviewed as excellent on all aspects (Dutch Ministry of Education) and is embedded in a world top-10 research institute.
 It aims to train the cutting edge scientists of the future.
 It offers a challenging programme for very talented and motivated students.
-It is strongly intertwined with research at the Zernike Institute: the courses are taught by top international scientists, and a large part of the programme consists of actually conducting high-level scientific research.
+It is strongly intertwined with research at the Zernike Institute for Advanced Materials: the courses are taught by top international scientists, and a large part of the programme consists of actually conducting high-level scientific research.
 Participants come from all over the world.
 A fellowship programme is available.

-The Zernike Institute for Advanced Materials, which is responsible for the Top Master Programme in Nanoscience, is a leading international research centre in this new field.
+The Zernike Institute for Advanced Materials, responsible for the Top Master Programme in Nanoscience, is a leading international research centre in this field.
 It belongs to the Times Higer Education Top 10 of best materials research institutes in the world.
-It unites around 300 leading researchers with backgrounds in physics,chemistry and biology.
+It unites around 300 leading researchers.

 Fees and funding

 Check our Grantfinder for funding opportunities.